Second Order Multiscale Stochastic Volatility Asymptotics: Stochastic Terminal Layer Analysis & Calibration: Introduction

 A class of multiscale stochastic volatility models is analyzed in \cite{fouque2004multiscale}, where an approximation for European options and their induced implied volatilities is derived, which can capture the overall level of implied volatility, its skew across strike prices and its term-structure over a wide range of maturities.
 However, the analysis there is limited to a first order approximation, which cannot pick up the slight convexity of the observed equity implied volatility surface.
 In this paper we extend the results of \cite{fouque2004multiscale} to second order.
 This extension is non-trivial, as it requires a careful terminal layer analysis, which we approach probabilistically.
-For some related multiscale perturbation techniques in European option pricing, we refer for instance to \cite{conlonsullivan} and \cite{lorig2} (spectral methods), \cite{sam1} (matched asymptotic expansions), \cite{alos1}, \cite{gobetmiri} and \cite{fukasawa} (Malliavian calculus), and \cite{zubellisouza} (inner-outer expansions).
+For some related multiscale perturbation techniques in European option pricing, we refer for instance to \cite{conlonsullivan} and \cite{lorig2} (spectral methods), \cite{sam1} (matched asymptotic expansions), \cite{alos1}, \cite{gobetmiri} and \cite{fukasawa} (Malliavian calculus), \cite{fukasawa2} (Edgeworth expansion), and \cite{zubellisouza} (inner-outer expansions).
+For a recent related analysis within a different asymptotic regime, see \cite{lorig-pagliarani-pascucci-2}.

 Our second order results allow us to capture the slight convexity of the implied volatility skew.
 Additionally, we are able to maintain analytic tractability which is important for calibration to data, as we demonstrate.
 Of course, numerous asymptotic regimes have been analyzed in recent years for the option pricing problem in incomplete markets: see \cite{fpss}, \cite{gatheral} and \cite{lewis2000} for some references.
 Here our focus is not just on deriving and proving convergence of the approximation in the appropriate limits, but in disentangling the calibration procedure that results from it.
 Compared to the first order theory, this is much more involved as there are many more group parameters and basis functions that have to be accommodated to implied volatility data.
 Despite the increase in complexity, we show this can be implemented successfully.